 Before Appealing for Additional Aid

 In the financial aid office, we are keenly aware the price tag for higher education can be overwhelming.
 We have a dedicated staff committed to supporting students and their families through the financial aid process.
 We also understand the process, while capturing a considerable amount of information, does not always reflect a family’s unique circumstances.
 Below is a summary of the financial aid process.
-We strongly encourage families to read this information and wait until you receive your complete financial aid package before appealing for additional financial aid.

 - Gonzaga Merit Scholarships: All students who complete the Application for Admission are automatically considered for one of several need-blind scholarships.
 No separate applications are required.
 Academic scholarships awarded through the admissions process range from $9,000 to $22,000 per year, and these awards are communicated when a student receives an acceptance package.